 He became involved with the environment when he went to the first Earth Day festival in 1970 as a struggling actor.
 It inspired him to recycle, compost, and buy biodegradable soaps and detergent.
 He was one of the first people to drive an electric car.
 Even though he’s a successful actor now, he still walks or takes a bike or bus instead of a car when he can.

 His book covers 6 areas of how you can improve your living environment

 - Garden and Kitchen

-- Clothing and hair and skincare – To learn more about harmful ingredients in your skincare and hair products click here.
+- Clothing, hair, and skincare – To learn more about harmful ingredients in your skincare and hair products click here.

 It goes into meticulous detail on how you can take an older home and retrofit it to be eco-friendly from top to bottom.
 There are challenges, but it pays off in the end in cheaper energy costs and a healthier lifestyle.
-After completely redoing a former house, Ed ended up building a home from scratch to his exact specifications.
+After completely redoing a former house, Ed built a new home from scratch to his exact specifications.

 TerraPass carbon offsets

 Ed also recommends you visit the TerraPass website to learn more about living sustainably.
 It takes you step-by-step through the process of optimizing your home energy use.
 You can also purchase carbon offsets to help reduce greenhouse gases, support clean energy, and help restore our freshwater ecosystems.